 What begins immediately at the sale completion is the redemption period — and this is where Michigan distinguishes itself from most foreclosure states.

-Michigan provides one of the most generous redemption periods in the country.
-For most owner-occupied residential properties, the redemption period is 6 months from the date of the foreclosure sale.
+MCL 600.3240 provides one of the most homeowner-protective post-sale statutes in the country.
+For most owner-occupied residential properties — specifically where the amount claimed due on the mortgage at the time of the MCL 600.3212 notice exceeded 66⅔% of the original indebtedness — MCL 600.3240 provides a 6-month redemption period from the date of the foreclosure sale.
+Where the outstanding balance was 66⅔% or less of the original indebtedness (meaning the homeowner had paid off more than one-third of the loan), the MCL 600.3240 redemption period is 1 year.
 During this entire period, the homeowner retains possession of the property.
 They are not required to vacate.
 They can continue living in the home while pursuing redemption or exploring other options.

 Redemption requires paying the full sale price plus interest at the rate specified in the mortgage, plus costs.
 This is not the same as catching up on missed payments — it is the full purchase price from the auction.
 For most Michigan homeowners in default, this amount is not readily accessible.
 But the 6-month period creates meaningful opportunities: arranging private financing, negotiating with the purchaser who bought at auction, selling the property during the redemption period and using proceeds to redeem or satisfy the debt, or otherwise restructuring the situation with more time than most states provide.